 1. Case discussion: How do you manage an off-site team?
+(HBS)

 What are the underlying issues causing conflict on the team?
 How should Craig handle these issues?
-How is an off-site team different from an onsite one?
+How is an off-site team different from an on-site one?

 2. SkyStream discussion

 Virtual teams: where they work, where they don't, and why.

-SESSION 8 (Tuesday, May 19)
+SESSION 8 (Friday, May 19)

 Qualitative Feedback Exercise (Kellogg DRRC)

+Due:
-Due: 1.
-One page individual reflection on the exercise (hand written, done in class, not graded)

-2. Group meeting format comparison paper

-SESSION 9 (Tuesday, May 26) Building a Team-Based Organization
+1. One page individual reflection on the exercise (hand written, done in class, not graded) 2.
+Group meeting format comparison paper SESSION 9 (Friday, June 2) Building a Team-Based Organization In class:

-Readings: